 Since each position in the array is a set of non-final symbols, we must choose an appropriate data structure for this.
-We represent the set of non-final symbols as a bit vector indexed by non-final symbols.
-A 1 means that the symbol is in the set and a 0 means that the symbol is not in the set.
-Example: If M[i,j][B]=1, the non-final symbol B is in the set M[i,j], namely, there is a chain of rewrite rules from B to the substring w[i..j].
+Let us represent a variety of non-final symbols as a bit vector indexed by non-final symbols.
+A 1 means that the symbol is in the set and a 0 means that it is not in the set.
+Example: If M[i,j][B] = 1, the non-final symbol B is in the set M[i,j], namely, there is a chain of rewrite rules from B to the substring w[i..j].